Learn How To Manage Your Every Day Stresses And Anxieties

 By: Stanley Popovich

-Everybody deals with stress and anxiety, however sometimes our anxieties can get the best of us.
-Its important to know how to cope when your anxieties and fears get out of control.
+Everybody deals with stress and anxiety, however, our anxieties can sometimes get the best of us.
+It’s important to know how to cope with your anxieties and fears if they get out of control.

-5. Do not do everything all at once.
-When facing a current or upcoming task that overwhelms you with a lot of anxiety, divide the task into a series of smaller steps and then complete each of the smaller tasks one at a time.
-Completing these smaller tasks will make the stress more manageable and increases your chances of success.
+5. Divide your activities into separate steps: When facing a current or upcoming task that overwhelms you with a lot of anxiety, divide the task into a series of smaller steps and then complete each of the smaller tasks one step at a time.
+Completing these smaller activities will make the stress more manageable and increases your chances of success.